wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-jobscience-tutorial.md

     ![My Domain](./media/active-directory-saas-jobscience-tutorial/IC767825.png "My Domain")

-4. To verify that your domain has been setup correctly, make sure that it is in “**Step 4 Deployed to Users**” and review your “**My Domain Settings**”.
+4. To verify that your domain has been setup correctly, make sure that it is in "**Step 4 Deployed to Users**" and review your "**My Domain Settings**".

     ![Doman Deployed to User](./media/active-directory-saas-jobscience-tutorial/IC784377.png "Doman Deployed to User")